-Record lows and brutal wind chill hit Central U.S. as another winter storm targets the East
+Record lows and brutal wind chill hit central U.S. as another winter storm targets the East

 Texas is a BIG state with huge differences in weather, especially in #winter.
 Temperature in #Amarillo is currently 5F with a wind chill of -13F. #Brownsville current temp is 72F . #txwx pic.twitter.com/HbLLAtkDzL— Tom Niziol (@TomNiziol) February 23, 2022

-Wind chill headlines, hoisted by Weather Service offices across the Central and Northern Plains include dire warnings about the probability of frost bite when skin is exposed to such cold.
+Wind chill headlines hoisted by Weather Service offices across the central and northern Plains include dire warnings about the probability of frost bite when skin is exposed to such cold.

 The office in Cheyenne, Wyo., notes the likelihood of “Extremely dangerous wind chills [which] may cause frostbite in as little as 5 minutes,” along with “Hypothermia [which] can also set in quickly if precautions are not taken.”

-Temperatures are expected to top out in the single digits above and below-zero degrees today across the Northern Plains, with highs in the teens and 20s further south.
+Temperatures are expected to top out in the single digits above and below zero degrees today across the northern Plains, with highs in the teens and 20s further south.

-More daily record low maximum temperatures are likely Wednesday, including Oklahoma City and Dallas, where highs will be in the 20s at best.
-Rapid City, S.D., and surrounding areas only rise to around zero degrees.
+More daily record-low maximum temperatures are likely Wednesday, including Oklahoma City and Dallas, where highs will be in the 20s at best.
+Rapid City, S.D., and surrounding areas rise to around zero degrees.

-In California, low temperature records Wednesday night could be set in San Diego, Los Angeles and Sacramento, where temperatures are likely to range from near 30 to almost 40.
+In California, low-temperature records Wednesday night could be set in San Diego, Los Angeles and Sacramento, where temperatures are likely to range from near 30 to almost 40.

 Widespread wintry weather

-About 50 million Americans were under a winter storm watch, warning, or advisory as of Wednesday morning.
-The immense hazard coverage comes as the second major winter storm of the week threatens a wide swath of the country from the Southern Plains to the Northeast coast with significant ice and snow.
+About 50 million Americans were under a winter storm watch, warning or advisory as of Wednesday morning.
+The immense hazard coverage comes as the second major winter storm of the week threatens a wide swath of the country from the southern Plains to the Northeast coast with significant ice and snow.

 @weatherchannel @AMHQ @JenCarfagno @wxjerdman @StephanieAbrams @JimCantore @kellycass Wow that’s a lot of snow 28 inches yesterday 5 deg today in Ashland WI 2-23-22 pic.twitter.com/gggAujYohd— Cheryl (@clkoval) February 23, 2022

-A storm that departed the country last night contributed to as much as 20-30 inches of snow in the Upper Peninsula of Michigan.
-Marquette measured 21.6 inches on Tuesday alone, marking the sixth heaviest calendar day snowfall on record there.
+A storm that departed the country last night contributed to as much as 20 to 30 inches of snow in the Upper Peninsula of Michigan.
+Marquette measured 21.6 inches Tuesday alone, marking the sixth-heaviest calendar day snowfall on record there.

 The current storm, developing over the Four Corners region, is causing widespread Rocky Mountain snowfall exceeding a foot.
 Totals in that area may approach two feet in higher peaks, particularly in Colorado.
 Despite avalanche warnings in the short term, this beneficial snow is falling over a region still stricken with moderate to extreme drought.